becZzZhao/CVHistorical/README.md

-# CVHistorical, reading historical documents with computer vision techniques
+# CVHistorical, reading historical documents with computer vision techniques in an OOP environment.
 Reading historical documents with computer vision techniques.
 Written in an OOP environment.<br />

 &nbsp;